 Lake Mungo (2008).
 A family grieves after a 16-year-old girl drowns at a lake outing.
 On April 28, 2000 her brother sets up a camera in the yard as he has done for the past four years.
 This time he captures his sister’s ghost.

 Night of the Living Dead (1968).
-Streaming on Prime/IMDB.
 This is George A. Romero’s first film and the most emulated zombie movie ever made.
 The plot follows siblings Barbra and Johnny as they go to a cemetery in Pennsylvania to visit their father’s grave (officially, this takes place on April 30, 1967).
 There they encounter the first of many “ghouls” who have risen from the grave.

 One Missed Call (2003).
 April 16 is the date that Yoko Okazaki misses a call and when she checks the voicemail she discovers that the call came from herself on April 18, two days in the future.
 Bonus: the film has two sequels that are also streaming on Tubi.
 (Note: this movie is Japanese and subtitled in English.
 There is a remake in English from 2008 but it’s not as good.)

 The Fog (1980).
-Streaming on Shudder.
 At five minutes to midnight on April 20th, a man tells ghost stories to children on a beach.
 One story is about a ship that crashed into the rocks 100 years ago, with all the crew on board drowning.
 This is what John Carpenter and Debra Hill wrote right after Halloween (1978) and was partially inspired by visiting Stonehenge together.